- Cash for Work – CFW

 Cash for Work programs is essentially Social Protection Programmes, whereby the most disaster-affected communities can quickly earn cash under ‘decent work’ conditions to get back on their feet in return for participating in disaster clean-up and restoration activities.

 Cash for Work Objective

-Cash for Work interventions provides employment to unskilled and semi-skilled workers on labor-intensive projects such as rehabilitation of irrigation systems, soil conservation, and road construction and maintenance.
+Cash for Work interventions provides employment to unskilled and semi-skilled workers on labor-intensive projects such as the rehabilitation of irrigation systems, soil conservation, and road construction and maintenance.